Looking at travel insurance is the most boring part of planning a trip, but unfortunately for us travellers it’s a necessity.

 A lot of providers also need a return date (and a return ticket) to activate your insurance.
 SafetyWing needs neither of those things, meaning you can travel with a one-way ticket, and plan your trip from there.

 Travelling spontaneously this way is also super easy, as there is no need to choose a destination as they provide worldwide coverage.
-The only thing you need to state is whether you want to include the United States or not.
+The only thing you need to state is whether you want to include the United States or not (as this will increase the price dramatically).

 This is quite a unique aspect of travel insurance.
 Most insurance providers don’t provide coverage for riding a motorbike or scooter, but SafetyWing does.